-V.6.
-Costs per positive housing exit (total budget with match/#persons exited to positive locations or still in program) is reasonable for program type.
-(0-4 points) Bed Utilization Rate 7.
-Bed utilization rate-what was the program's bed utilization rate at each quarter?
-[APR Q7b; divide total by program capacity] VI.7.
-Bed/utilization rate has been at or above 90% each quarter.
-(0-3 points) 8.
-Provide any additional notes on Project Performance that you would like evaluators to know.
-VI.
-Equity Factors Describe the agency's efforts to advance racial equity within the organization, including a. having under-represented individuals in leadership and managerial positions and b. having reviewed internal policies and procedures from an equity lens and developing a plan to ensure that policies do not impose undue barriers on certain groups.
+V.4.
+Costs per household is reasonable for program type.
+(0-5 points)

+5. Provide any additional notes on Project Performance that you would like evaluators to know.

+- 1. Describe the agency's efforts to advance racial equity within the organization, including - a. having under-represented individuals in leadership and managerial positions and - b. having reviewed internal policies and procedures from an equity lens and developing a plan to ensure that policies do not impose undue barriers on certain groups.

 VI.1.a.
 Agency has under-represented individuals (BIPOC, LGBTQ+, etc.) in managerial and leadership positions).
-(0-1 point) VI.1.b.
+(0-1 point)

+VI.1.b.
 Agency has reviewed internal policies and procedures with an equity lens and has a plan for implementing equitable policies that do not impose undue barriers.
+(0-1 point)

-(0-1 point) 2.
-Describe the agency's efforts to incorporate the perspectives of people with lived experience into organizational policies and practices, including a. having representation from multiple individuals with lived experience on the Board of Directors and b. having a process for receiving and incorporating feedback from individuals with lived experience.
+- 2.Describe the agency's efforts to incorporate the perspectives of people with lived experience into organizational policies and practices, including - a. having representation from multiple individuals with lived experience on the Board of Directors and - b. having a process for receiving and incorporating feedback from individuals with lived experience.

 VI.2.a.
 Agency's Board of Directors includes representation from at least one person with lived experience.
+(0-1 point)

-(0-1 point VI.2.b.
+VI.2.b.
 Agency has relational process for receiving and incorporating feedback from persons with lived experience.
+(0-1 point)

+Program Factors

-(C 1 point) Program Factors How has your agency reviewed client outcomes through a racial equity lens?
+3. How has your agency reviewed client outcomes through a racial equity lens?
 Describe how the program has identified any programmatic changes needed to make these outcomes more equitable and what plans are in place to make those changes.

 VI.3.a.
-Program has reviewed participant outcomes with an equity lens, including the disaggregation of data by race, ethnicity, gender identity, age, etc. (0-1 point) VI.3.b.
+Program has reviewed participant outcomes with an equity lens, including the disaggregation of data by race, ethnicity, gender identity, age, etc. (0-1 point)

+VI.3.b.
 Program has identified programmatic changes needed to make participant outcomes more equitable and has developed a plan to make those changes.
+(0-1 point)

-(0-1 point) VII.
-HUD Monitoring Are there any unresolved HUD monitoring or audit findings related to this HUD CoC Program project or other HUD funded projects within your agency since 1/1/2019?
-If yes, was your agency on a Corrective Action Plan and was the HUD Corrective Action Plan resolved by the deadline?
-If the Corrective Action Plan was not resolved by the deadline, why not and what is the current status?
+Are there any unresolved HUD monitoring or audit findings related to this HUD CoC Program project or other HUD funded projects within your agency since 1/1/2019?

+- a.
+If yes, was your agency on a Corrective Action Plan and was the HUD Corrective Action Plan resolved by the deadline? - b.
+If the Corrective Action Plan was not resolved by the deadline, why not and what is the current status? - c.
 Are you currently on a Corrective Action Plan with HUD or the CoC?

 VII.1.
 Any HUD monitoring findings and corrective action were minimal.
+(0-5 points)

-(0-5 points) 2.
-Provide any additional notes on Monitoring that you would like evaluators to know.
+2. Provide any additional notes on Monitoring that you would like evaluators to know.

-VIII.
-CoC Participation and Contribution to System Performance

-Participation on 1.
-Please describe how this program collaborates with other agencies within the CoC and within the larger community. a.
-Besides General PIC meetings, what other meetings does your agency attend? (e.g., committee meetings). b.
-How many committee meetings has your agency attended in the last 12 months? articipates in PIC-e.g., serving on the Board of Directors, committees, and/or workgroups-and h PIC members.
-(0-4 points) System Ne Impact Please describe how this program fits a need within the CoC and meets its priorities for this RFP.
+- 1. Please describe how this program collaborates with other agencies within the CoC and within the larger community. - a.
+Besides General PIC meetings, what other meetings does your agency attend? (e.g., committee meetings). - b.
+How many committee meetings has your agency attended in the last 12 months?

+VIII.1.
+Degree to which agency participates in PIC--e.g., serving on the Board of Directors, committees, and /or workgroups--and collaborates with PIC members.
+(0-3 points)

+2. Please describe how this program fits a need within the CoC and meets its priorities for this RFP.